Skip to content

 Cite this patent

-Kallen, K., Gnad-Vogt, U., & Fotin-Mleczek, M. Composition and vaccine for treating lung cancer (U.S. Patent No. 20,160,168,227).
+Kallen, K., Gnad-Vogt, U., & Fotin-Mleczek, M. How an mRNA Vaccine for Lung Cancer Teaches the Immune System to Fight (U.S. Patent No. 20,160,168,227).
 U.S. Patent and Trademark Office. https://patentbrief.org/patent/us/20160168227/composition-and-vaccine-for-treating-lung-cancer

 Auto-generated from the patent record.
 Double-check author order and the issue date against the official USPTO document before submitting.